 In addition to providing residential care, Helpers operated an Activity Center from 1966 until 2002 where the residents developed their craft and sewing skills to create beautiful handmade items.
 In 1966, Ghirardelli Square invited Helpers to host a weekend bazaar to sell the handmade creations made at Helpers Activity Center, as well as donated items from Helpers’ supporters.
 Helpers hosted pop-up bazaars at Ghirardelli Square until 1974 when Ghirardelli Square offered the in-kind donation of a permanent storefront to Helpers, known as Helpers Bazaar.

 In 2019, Helpers, in partnership with Pomeroy Recreation & Rehabilitation Center, re-opened a residence on Fulton Street, serving six adults with special needs.
-Another residence in this partnership is due to open later this year.
+Another Helper’s residence in this partnership, also on Fulton Street, opened a few months later.

 After more than 40 years of generosity, Ghirardelli needed their retail space back.
 Helpers store, reborn as Helpers Artisans Boutique, moved from the Ghirardelli location to 1947 Union Street, in a lively retail area of Cow Hollow.
-Our grand opening is April 6, 2019.
+Our grand opening occurred in April 2019.